-PBMC Health's service area extends from Hampton Bays to Mastic Beach on the South Fork, from Manorville through Riverhead in the middle section of the East End and from Shoreham and Wading River through Greenport of the North Fork.
+PBMC Health's service area extends from Hampton Bays to Mastic Beach on the South Fork, from Manorville through Riverhead in the middle section of the East End and from Shoreham and Wading River through Mattituck on the North Fork.

 Our service area has a significantly higher percentage of elderly than the average of Suffolk County, Nassau County and New York State.
 Approximately one in five residents of PBMC Health's service area are over the age of fifty-five (55), a population that drives higher demand for health care services.
 Moreover, this age cohort is expected to increase as a percentage of the total population over the next five years.